What are Some Benefits Children Playing Cricket Can Have In Life

 South Asian countries are famous for their passion for cricket.
 Every house has a cricket enthusiast who will never miss a match.
 Cricket brings everyone together at times of happiness and sadness.
 With so much love and happiness for cricket, there is also a massive culture of children playing cricket.

-The beginning Passion
+The beginning of the Passion

 When a person is a toddler, they see the passion and happiness of their family members’ faces during a cricket match.
 They know that cricket is supposed to make everyone happy.
 They learn the meaning of “Sixes” and “Fours.”